finos/waltz/docs/features/feature-list.md

 This is all served by a load balanced pair of Tomcat servers with on a shared JVM of just 2GB.
 The (SQLServer) database has 8GB of memory.

+### Releases

+Waltz typically has a major release, requiring a Liquibase scheme migration, every month or two.
+Patch releases are more frequent and produced as required.
+All releases are available via the [Waltz GitHub releases page](https://github.com/finos/waltz/releases)

 ---------